 8.)
 Daylight.
 Yep, lighting is a perk of a First Look.
-If your ceremony starts in the afternoon, and your photos are being done afterwards, you are now racing the light.
-If you do your photos before you get beautiful natural light that isn’t setting.
+If your ceremony starts in the afternoon, and your photos are being done afterward, you are now racing the light.
+If you do your photos before, you get beautiful natural light that isn’t fading.
 It can completely change the look and feel of your photos, just ask your photographer.

 7.)
-Walking down the aisle can be nerve wracking.
+Walking down the aisle can be nerve-wracking.
 Am I going to trip?
-Is my veil on strait?
+Is my veil on straight?
 Am I smiling too much?
 Not enough?
 Did my parents get to the right seat in the front?
-Or maybe on the other side.
 Am I giving the right reaction to seeing my partner for the first time?
 Am I doing this right?
-I’ve personally had a groom that was more nervous then the bride for the “reaction” that it completely calmed his nerves when they decided to do a First Look.
+I’ve personally had a groom that was so nervous to give the right “reaction” that it completely calmed his nerves when they decided to do a First Look.
 The stress of “getting it right”, all 30 seconds of it, can sometimes get in the way of enjoying it.
-A First Look gives you the opportunity to control the situation and not feel the pressure of all of your guests eyes on you.
+A First Look gives you the opportunity to control the situation and not feel the pressure of all of your guest’s eyes on you.
 And by the time you walk down the aisle, your jitters will be gone, and you can truly enjoy the moment.

 4.)
 It gives you more time for photos, plain and simple.
 Traditionally photos happen during the cocktail hour.
 That means your photographer has about 45 minutes to get all of your photos done.
 And that’s if you are having everything in one location.
 If there is traveling involved you now have to figure that time in there too.
 A First Look is planned to give you 2-3 hours to take photos.
 That also means you can have more FUN taking your photos.
 Who doesn’t like having FUN?